zepp-health/qemu/README.md

 ## Patch

 Folder "qemu_patch" contains all the patches.
+Many of the changes are not universal, just for ease of use.

 ## Build
 QEMU is multi-platform software intended to be buildable on all modern